 The best thing a person can do when being confronted by the police is to ask for a lawyer and say nothing regardless of whether or not you are under arrest.

-If you have been arrested, not read your Miranda rights, and made statements to the police, contact Phoenix Criminal Defense Attorney Aaron Black at 480-729-1683 for a free consultation at 480-729-1683.
+If you have been arrested, not read your Miranda rights, and made statements to the police, contact Criminal Defense Attorney Aaron Black in Phoenix at 480-729-1683 for a free consultation at 480-729-1683.